Installation

 How to uninstall

-directory.
-Therefore, in order to uninstall Syncplify Server! v6.x you can simply open a terminal window anywhere, and type:
+To make uninstallation easier, the installer copies the ss6-setup executable to your /usr/bin directory.
+Therefore, in order to uninstall Syncplify Server! you can simply open a terminal window anywhere, and type:

-sudo ss6-setup uninstall
+sudo ss-setup uninstall

 After that, if you also want to remove the uninstaller, you may (optionally) want to do this, too:

-sudo rm /usr/bin/ss6-setup
+sudo rm /usr/bin/ss-setup

 How to update/upgrade

-verb, it will automatically try to determine whether the software is already installed on the system, and - if that is the case - perform an update/upgrade rather than a new install.
+When the CLI installer is invoked with the install verb, it will automatically try to determine whether the software is already installed on the system, and - if that is the case - perform an update/upgrade rather than a new install.

 There is, however, a way to force the CLI installer to perform an update/upgrade, when you already know that this is the case.
-You can simply add the --update
+You can simply add the --update flag to the install verb, like this:

-sudo ./ss6-setup install --update
+sudo ./ss-setup install --update

 And, just in case... you can also do a "repair"

-you downloaded and extracted, to "repair" your currently deployed executable and back-end DB configuration, like this:
+Should anything happen, you can always use the same ss-setup you downloaded and extracted, to "repair" your currently deployed executable and back-end DB configuration, like this:

-sudo ./ss6-setup install --repair
+sudo ./ss-setup install --repair

 More useful command-line flags

 There are a couple additional command-line flags that you may want or need to use occasionally.
-Both of them are intended to be used in conjunction with the install
+Both of them are intended to be used in conjunction with the install verb.

-Flag | Purpose of the flag |
+Flag Purpose of the flag

-Enables trace-level logging for the installation process.
-This will produce a larger and more detailed installation log, useful to identify the cause of possible installation issues. |
+--trace Enables trace-level logging for the installation process.
+This will produce a larger and more detailed installation log, useful to identify the cause of possible installation issues.

-Typically, should something go wrong during installation, a rollback operation is performed, to leave your system unchanged.
+--norollback Typically, should something go wrong during installation, a rollback operation is performed, to leave your system unchanged.
 This flag disables such rollback, so that your system remains partially modified even after a failed installation.
-This is useful in some cases for debugging. |
+This is useful in some cases for debugging.

 That's it. :)